antoniagbrd/stochastic-volatility-particle-filtering/README.md

 # Stochastic Volatility with particle filtering

 ## Project Description
-Nous vous proposons d'étudier quelques méthodes SMC (principalement développés par Arnaud Doucet et Geir Storvik) : SIR, filre de Storvik and PLS.
+We propose to study a number of SMC methods (mainly developed by Arnaud Doucet and Geir Storvik): SIR, Storvik filter and PLS.
 **Table of contents**
 1. [Technologies](#technologies)
 2. [Examples](#examples)